 This employee will operate one or more of various production machines.

-- Learn to set up, adjust, and operate production equipment.
-This includes monitoring the performance of the machine and carrying out operations in
+- Set up, adjust, and operate production equipment.
+This includes monitoring the performance of the machine and carrying out operations in proper

-- Learn to set up fixtures, mount parts in fixtures, and perform mechanical assembly.
-This includes using hand and air tools (wrenches, torque
+- Set up fixtures, mount parts in fixtures, and perform mechanical assembly.
+This includes using hand and air tools (wrenches, torque wrenches,

-- Learn to place components into fixtures with a hoist and manually.
+- Place components into fixtures with a hoist and manually.
 Certain operations may require handling large numbers of components.

-- Learn to remove parts from fixtures, clean or de-burr them, check them for quality using measuring tools (micrometers, gauges, tape measures,
+- May remove parts from fixtures, clean or de-burr them, check them for quality using measuring tools (micrometers, gauges, tape measures, rules,

 - Through behavior and communication, maintain positive relationships with customers, supervisors, and co-workers.